OAB: Talking With Your Partner

 - Start the conversation slowly.
 If you’ve been avoiding going to certain places, let your partner know you’re worried about not making it to the bathroom.
 Then wait to see what your partner says in response.

 - If you’re discussing becoming sexually intimate, let your partner know why you have concerns.

 - Explain OAB to your partner.
+Let your partner know that millions of women and men of all ages have OAB.
 Come armed with information -- the National Association for Continence (NAFC) is a good source.
-Let your partner know that OAB is not just an older women’s problem -- millions of women and men of all ages have it.

-- Tell your partner what overactive bladder treatment your are trying, whether it’s behavioral therapy, taking medication, or considering a surgical approach.
+- Tell your partner what treatments you’re trying, whether it’s behavioral therapy, medication, or a surgical approach.

-- Give your partner the chance to ask questions.
+- Don’t expect an immediate response.
+Give your partner a chance to take in what you’ve said and ask questions.

-Experts say that people with overactive bladders often overestimate how much the news will embarrass or upset their partner.
-You’ll probably be a lot more concerned than they will.
-And by trusting them enough to tell them about your condition, you could make your relationship much stronger than before.
+Experts say that people with OAB often overestimate how much the news will upset their partner.
+Having the conversation is probably a lot harder for you.
+By trusting them enough to tell them about your condition, you could make your relationship stronger than before.